 The National Academy of Medicine (NAM) hosted a free informational webinar for those interested in learning more about the upcoming second round of the NAM’s US-based Healthy Longevity Catalyst Award Competition.

-This was an optional webinar for those interested in applying to the NAM’s US-based Catalyst Awards, part of the broader Healthy Longevity Global Competition.
-In 2021, the NAM will issue up to 24 Catalyst Awards for bold, new, potentially transformative ideas to improve people’s physical, mental, or social health and wellbeing as they age.
-During the webinar, viewers learned more about what the NAM looks for in these applications and how the prize program is unique.
-Viewers also heard from a few Catalyst Awardees from the first round of the competition who shared their experiences applying for the award, described their diverse projects (with a focus on innovation), and explained how the prize will help further their work.
+This webinar provides information for those interested in applying to the NAM’s U.S.-based Catalyst Awards, part of the broader Healthy Longevity Global Competition.
+The NAM issues Catalyst Awards for bold, new, potentially transformative ideas to improve people’s physical, mental, or social health and well-being as they age.
+Viewers learned more about what the NAM looks for in these applications and how the prize program is unique.
+Catalyst Awardees from a previous round of the competition shared their experiences applying for the award, describe their diverse projects (with a focus on innovation), and explained how the prize would help further their work.